"Yes, My LoRD." Guiding Language Model Extraction with Locality Reinforced Distillation

 \subsubsection{Scales of Local Models}

-As discussed in Section \ref{sec:threat}, we assume the adversary is stealing existing commercial LLMs with a small local model.
+As shown in our threat model (see Appendix \ref{sec:threat}), we assume the adversary is stealing existing commercial LLMs with a small local model.
 This raises the question of selecting an appropriate interval of the local model's size.
 To address this concern, we illustrate the correlation between the local model's size and extraction efficacy on two machine translation tasks, Russian-to-English (ru-en) and German-to-English (de-en), as shown in Figure \ref{fig:varymodelsize}.
-Here, we employ seven OPT models~\cite{opt} as local models, with parameters ranging from 125 million to 30 billion, to minimize the interruptions of factors other than model size.
+Here, we employ seven OPT models~\citep{opt} as local models, with parameters ranging from 125 million to 30 billion, to minimize the interruptions of factors other than model size.

 Figure \ref{fig:varymodelsize} shows a sharp distinction between two machine translation tasks.
 In the de-en task, the performance of the local model increases steadily with model size, while this trend is not evident in the ru-en task with model size smaller than 30 billion.
 Nevertheless, the performance of a 30 billion parameter learned local model in ru-en cannot even be comparable to that of a 1.3 billion parameter local model in the de-en task.
 This phenomenon suggests that for tasks requiring commonsense knowledge, such as machine translation, the local model should at least possess foundational knowledge of the task (e.g., pre-trained on Russian texts) to learn from victim models effectively.
 Besides, experiments in BERTScore (F1) show that sometimes LoRD may underperform MLE when the local model has fewer than 1 billion parameters, demonstrating that it is challenging to bootstrap LoRD's exploration with a very small local model.
 By summarizing the increase in LoRD's curves, a model with 2.7 billion appears sufficient to steal domain-specific knowledge from commercial LLMs.